At a glance

 - Spread: 'Nduja, a soft fiery pork paste, smeared warm rather than sliced

-- Partner: Often a coin or two of soppressata piccante for chew alongside the heat
+- Partner: Often a coin or two of soppressata piccante for a firmer bite

 - Bread: A firm-crusted southern roll, warmed so the paste loosens into it